-The Fund reserves the right to substitute a different index for the index it currently tracks if the current index is discontinued, if the Fund's agreement with the sponsor of its target index is terminated, or for any other reason determined in good faith by the Fund's board of trustees.
+Each Fund reserves the right to substitute a different index for the index it currently tracks if the current index is discontinued, if the Fund's agreement with the sponsor of its target index is terminated, or for any other reason determined in good faith by the Fund's board of trustees.
 In any such instance, the substitute index would represent the same market segment as the current index.

-The Fund may invest, to a limited extent, in equity futures and options contracts, warrants, convertible securities, and swap agreements, all of which are types of derivatives.
+Each Fund may invest, to a limited extent, in equity futures and options contracts, warrants, convertible securities, and swap agreements, all of which are types of derivatives.
 Generally speaking, a derivative is a financial contract whose value is based on the value of a financial asset (such as a stock, a bond, or a currency), a physical asset (such as gold, oil, or wheat), a market index, or a reference rate.
-Investments in derivatives may subject the Fund to risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
-The Fund will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns.
+Investments in derivatives may subject the Funds to risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
+The Funds will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns.
+The Emerging Markets Stock Index Fund may use derivatives as an alternative method of economic exposure to China A-shares.

-The Fund may enter into foreign currency exchange forward contracts, which are a type of derivative in order to maintain the same currency exposure as its index.
+The Funds may enter into foreign currency exchange forward contracts, which are a type of derivative, in order to maintain the same currency exposure as its respective index.
 A foreign currency exchange forward contract is an agreement to buy or sell a currency at a specific price on a specific date, usually 30, 60, or 90 days in the future.
 In other words, the contract guarantees an exchange rate on a given date.
 These contracts, however, would not prevent the Fund's securities from falling in value as a result of risks other than unfavorable currency exchange movements.
-The Fund may use these contracts to gain currency exposure when investing in equity futures and to settle trades in a foreign currency.
+The Funds may use these contracts to gain currency exposure when investing in equity futures and to settle trades in a foreign currency.